EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 The COVID-19 pandemic has made it difficult for hundreds of thousands of people to pay rent and stay housed.
 At the Eviction Lab, we believe that everyone deserves a place to call home, especially during an emergency like this.

 The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
-We are encouraging everyone to learn about your rights in court, apply to rental assistance and search for legal counsel.
+We are encouraging everyone to learn about your rights in court, apply to rental assistance, and search for legal counsel.

 _Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter._